These tests must be conducted in English only and translators are not permitted.

 Waiver of CDL Skills Testing Requirement for Qualified Military CMV Operators

-Effective March 1, 2013, DMV may waive CDL skills testing for CDL applicants that:
+Effective March 1, 2013, DMV may waive CDL skills testing, excluding the skills tests for passenger and/or school bus endorsements, for CDL applicants that:

 - Have a valid Oregon driver license.

 - Are currently employed, or have been employed within the previous 90 days, in a military specialty whose primary duty involves operation of a commercial motor vehicle.
-Currently, only Army primary MOS 88M and Marine primary MOS 3531 have been identified as specialties whose primary duty is operation of a commercial motor vehicle.
+Currently, only Army primary MOS 88M, Marine primary MOS 3531 and Air Force primary AFSC 2T1X1 have been identified as specialties whose primary duty is operation of a commercial motor vehicle.

 - Complete an Oregon Application for Military Skills Test Waiver, or equivalent application from DOD or another state, signed by the applicant and the applicant’s commanding officer.

-- Provide evidence, in the form of a DD 214, DD 2586, DD 348, or DD 348-E, of training and experience in a military specialty whose primary duty involved operation of a commercial motor vehicle (e.g., Army MOS 88M or Marine MOS 3531).
+- Provide evidence, in the form of a DD 214, DD 2586, DD 348, or DD 348-E, of training and experience in a military specialty whose primary duty involved operation of a commercial motor vehicle (e.g., Army MOS 88M, Marine MOS 3531 or Air Force Specialty Code 2T1X1).

 - Provide evidence, in the form of a military license (OF346 or DA Form 5984-E), that DMV can use to properly classify the type of commercial motor vehicle operated by the applicant.
 DMV cannot waive skills tests unless the vehicle can be associated with a specific federal CMV classification that can be verified through use of military publications or other information resources.